Tomita-Takesaki Modular Theory vs. Quantum Information Theory: Specific form of natural positive cone

 Therefore

 The desired inequality is obtained. \end{proof}

 Powers-St\"{o}rmer's inequality asserts that for $s\in[0,1]$, the following inequality

 holds for any pair of positive matrices $A, B$.
-This is a key inequality to prove the upper bound of Chernoff bound, in quantum hypothesis testing theory\footnote{K.M.R.
-Audenaert et al. The quantum Chernoff bound, Phys.
-Rev. Lett. \textbf{98}, 16050 (2007).}.
+This is a key inequality to prove the upper bound of Chernoff bound, in quantum hypothesis testing theory \cite{Audenaert}.
 This inequality was first proven by Audenaert, using an integral representation of the function $t^s$.
-After that, Ozawa gave a much simpler proof for the same inequality, using fact\footnote{V. Jak\v{s}i\'{c} et al. Quantum hypothesis testing and non-equilibrium statistical mechanics.
-Rev. Math.
-Phys. \textbf{24}, 1230002 (2012).} that $f(t)=t^s, t\in[0,+\infty)$ is an operator monotone function for $s\in[0,1]$.
+After that, Ozawa gave a much simpler proof for the same inequality, using fact \cite{Jaksic} that $f(t)=t^s, t\in[0,+\infty)$ is an operator monotone function for $s\in[0,1]$.